raghavam/d-sparq/README.md

 The input is the directory containing the triple file(s) in Key-Value format generated as the output of previous step.
 Note that this input directory should not contain any other files or sub-directories.
 Triples are loaded into the local DB.
 Indexes are also created in this step.
+2. Generate predicate selectivity.
+Use ```java -Xms12g -Xmx12g -cp dist/d-sparq.jar dsparq.load.PredicateSelectivity```.
-2. Go to the section on running queries as a next step.
+3. Go to the section on running queries as a next step.

 ##### Separate rdf:type triples